 This, along with a connecting cost “nowhere near $10,000,” will grant institutions around the country access to a mountain of potential data capable of being collected by the MARS observatory.

-“The things we’ve done on MARS has become semi-permanent study sites,” Dawes said.
+“The some of the things we’ve done on MARS has become semi-permanent study sites,” Dawe said.
 “For about six years, we had a seismometer deployed - it was part of the California Seismic Network, run out of the Berkeley Seismology Laboratory.”

 Previously the observatory also had a high-temperature pH sensor from the University of Minnesota.
-A bottom-pressure recorder from a university out of Oregon, as well as a geokinetic seismic sensor module for the University of Washington.
+A bottom-pressure recorder from a university out of Oregon, as well as a geodetic seismic sensor module for the University of Washington.

 Currently, there’s a pair of hydrophones attached to the observatory, one capable of registering noise and the direction it’s coming from.
-There’s no end date for them at this time.
+There is no end date for them at this time.

-“As long as we get funding support from the agencies that stay on the network or on a MARS node, then we’ll keep supplying data,” Dawes said.
+“As long as there is funding support from the National Science Foundation (NSF) we will keep the MARS observatory operating and make available it capabilities to the community,” Dawe said.
 “We are going to deploy this May, a Quest Institute educational platform, which works with high schools.”
 “They’re putting together a proposal to put a platform on MARS that they could use to develop lesson plans and teach kids about ocean science.
 I think it’s fantastic,” he added.

 Initiatives like these strike at the core of what MBARI is after in its decision to make the observatory more accessible.
 Opening up new opportunities for students and less well-funded groups would expand the range of individuals that would benefit from seeing environmental monitoring in action.

-“It’s been an adventure.
-It’s something we strive to do in one form or another here at MBAR for the past 15-20 years,” Dawes said.
+“Building Deep Sea Connect has been an adventure.
+It is something we have tried to do in one form or another here at MBAR for the past 15-20 years,” Dawe said.
 “It’s come with varying degrees of success.
-All of this is sort of a culmination of work.”
+All of this is sort of a culmination of that work.”